mrsfree/mrsfree.github.com/en/about.md

 I married and had 3 children.

-Just before I got married somebody gave me Bert Hellinger's "Ordnungen der Liebe" - and I knew immediately: This is it!
+Just before I got married somebody gave me Bert Hellinger's <q>Ordnungen der Liebe</q> - and I knew immediately: This is it!

 It took a little while before I found a group that was working with Hellinger's concepts, in 1999.
-It took a little longer to find the right teacher for me: in 2012 I started training with Peter Orban (and also got a degree as "Heilpraktiker für Psychotherapie")
+It took a little longer to find the right teacher for me: in 2012 I started training with Peter Orban (and also got a degree as <q>Heilpraktiker für Psychotherapie</q>)

 When my kids developed several allergic symptoms, that I had also suffered with for years, I realized that homoeopathy was not sufficient to deal with that.
 I discovered functional medicine and the Paleo diet - und cooked the whole family free of symptoms within 9 months.
-We never want to go back to "normal" again!
+We never want to go back to <q>normal</q> again!

 Since that time I coach other people through that same kind of transition to a healthier diet.
-Very often that also raises more "psychological" issues - as food is so closely related to a lot of emotions.
+Very often that also raises more
+<q>psychological</q> issues - as food is so closely related to a lot of
+emotions.
 So I find it extremely efficient and helpful to work on both aspects - physical and mental/emotional - simultaneously.